mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 Charlie Munger:

 “When technology moves as fast as it does in a civilization like ours, you get a phenomenon which I call competitive destruction.
 You know, you have the finest buggy whip factory and all of a sudden in comes this little horseless carriage.
 And before too many years go by, your buggy whip business is dead.
-You either get into a different business or you’re dead—you’re destroyed.
+You either get into a different business or you’re dead-you’re destroyed.
 It happens again and again and again.
 And when these new businesses come in, there are huge advantages for the early birds.
 And when you’re an early bird, there’s a model that I call “surfing” – when a surfer gets up and catches the wave and just stays there, he can go a long, long time.
 But if he gets off the wave, he becomes mired in shallows...But people get long runs when they’re right on the edge of the wave – whether it’s Microsoft or Intel or all kinds of people.”

 “A surfer not only is carried by the wave, but it gives an exceptional forward speed to its rider, provided the surfer can get on to the wave at the right time and not get thrown off in between.
 The second most important thing required to ride a wave is to recognize that the a wave is approaching.
 Which means 90 percent of the times you would find a surfer lying on his surfing board and paddling slowly, waiting for the right wave.”

 “Berkshire Hathaway, by and large, does not invest in these people that are “surfing” on complicated technology.
-After all, we’re cranky and idiosyncratic—as you may have noticed.
+After all, we’re cranky and idiosyncratic-as you may have noticed.
 And Warren and I don’t feel like we have any great advantage in the high-tech sector.
 In fact, we feel like we’re at a big disadvantage in trying to understand the nature of technical developments in software, computer chips or what have you.
 So we tend to avoid that stuff, based on our personal inadequacies.
 Again, that is a very, very powerful idea.
 Every person is going to have a circle of competence.
 And it’s going to be very hard to advance that circle…So you have to figure out what your own aptitudes are.
 If you play games where other people have the aptitudes and you don’t, you’re going to lose.
 And that’s as close to certain as any prediction that you can make.
 You have to figure out where you’ve got an edge.
 And you’ve got to play within your own circle of competence.
-Some of you may find opportunities “surfing” along in the new high-tech fields—the Intels, the Microsofts and so on.
+Some of you may find opportunities “surfing” along in the new high-tech fields-the Intels, the Microsofts and so on.
 The fact that we don’t think we’re very good at it and have pretty well stayed out of it doesn’t mean that it’s irrational for you to do it.”

 John H. Patterson was a small retail merchant who did not make any money.
 One day, somebody sold him a crude cash register which he put into his retail operation.
 And it instantly changed from losing money to earning a profit because it made it so much harder for the employees to steal.